python-postgres/fe/postgresql/documentation/clientparameters.rst

  ``environ``
   Environment variables to extract client parameter variables from.
-  Defaults to `os.environ` and expects a `collections.Mapping` interface.
+  Defaults to `os.environ` and expects a `collections.abc.Mapping` interface.

  ``environ_prefix``
   Environment variable prefix to use.
 Defaults to "PG".
 This allows the